Data Processing Addendum (Service Provider)

 2. Definitions.
 For the purposes of this exhibit:

-(a) “Canadian Personal Information” means information about an identifiable individual or personal health information that is regulated by any Privacy Laws that is transferred to, collected by, compiled, stored, or otherwise under the control or custody of the Company pursuant to the Client Agreement and solely to perform the Services, and that is: (i) used to provide the Services; (ii) is about the Client’s clients, employees, past employees, or other individuals to whom the Client is under an obligation to comply with Privacy Laws; or, (iii) is otherwise held by the Company on behalf of the Client; and
+(a) “Canadian Personal Information” means information about an identifiable individual or personal health information that is regulated by any Privacy Laws that is transferred to, collected by, compiled, stored, or otherwise under the control or custody of the Company pursuant to the TOS and solely to perform the Services, and that is: (i) used to provide the Services; (ii) is about the Client’s clients, employees, past employees, or other individuals to whom the Client is under an obligation to comply with Privacy Laws; or, (iii) is otherwise held by the Company on behalf of the Client; and

 (b) “Privacy Laws” means any applicable Canadian privacy laws including, without limitation, the Personal Information Protection and Electronic Documents Act (Canada), or any substantially similar provincial laws, and any regulations, policies, requirements guidelines, or standards established, formulated or otherwise made pursuant thereto or in accordance therewith.